 This brand-new art trip leads us to Paris as the starting point for a weekend dedicated to Impressionism and Post-Impressionism, and in particular to two of the world’s most famous artists: Claude Monet and Vincent van Gogh.
 We will visit 4 amazing museums in and around Paris, see the places where these masters lived and painted, and learn more about these beloved art movements.
 All under the professional guidance of 2 official guides who have an outstanding knowledge of each of the destinations.
 We travel by comfortable bus from Place Schuman and stay in a good 4* hotel at an excellent location.
 And of course we only take Brussels nicest expats and international Belgians with us.

 This trip is now open for pre-reservations.
 If you would like to join, simply enter your name and email address (or click on the RSVP button if you are a member) and we will inform you whenever the trip opens up again.
 This is for free and comes without an obligation to join.
-We hope to open up this trip by early April 2021.
+We hope to open this trip by early 2022.

 What is included?